LASP-Libera/libera_unfiltering/README.md

 The project includes extensive visualization of both the raw data and model predictions.
 This helps identify patterns and evaluate the quality of model outputs.
 Key visualizations include:

 Radiance spectra for SW and LW radiation
-* in experiments.ipynb look for the cell RADIANCE GRAPHS, and un comment the functions below
+* in modeling.ipynb look for the cell RADIANCE GRAPHS, and un comment the functions below

 Error distribution plots for model predictions
 * available at the bottom of modeling.ipynb